 Visualizing Lipid Signalling using Lipid Biosensors

 Using GFP fusions of various lipid-binding domains and expressing them stably in tobacco BY-2 cells and Arabidopsis seedlings, we have been able to topographically visualize where certain lipids are localised, and where they are generated.
-Currently, we have biosensors for PtdIns3P (ref 28), PtdIns4P (ref 62), PtdIns(4,5)P2 (ref 55), PI(3,5)P2 (ref 107) and DAG (ref 106).
+Currently, we have biosensors for PI3P (ref 28), PI4P (ref 62), PI(4,5)P2 (ref 55), PI(3,5)P2 (ref 107) and DAG (ref 106).
 We are still working on PA sensors.
 The one published for Spo20 does not work in our hands (ref 106).
 Biosensor lines are shared with whoever wants them.

 Arabidopsis T-DNA insertion mutants

-Using T-DNA insertion mutants, we are trying to provide further evidence for the participation of PLC, PLD and DGK in signalling- and developmental pathways.
-In Arabidopsis , there are 9 PLC, 12 PLD and 7 DGK genes.
+Using T-DNA insertion mutants, evidence for the participation of individual PLC, PLD and DGK in stress signalling- and development is investigated.
+Arabidopsis contains 9 PLC-, 12 PLD- and 7 DGK genes.
 In addition, there are 11 PIP5K, 12 PI4K, 1 PI3K and multiple PA- and PPI phosphatase genes too.
 For most of them we have mutants, which we are happy to share with other labs.